bmerlet/MidiLibrary/README.md

 names and available controllers.
 MidiLibrary parses this information and makes it available to your application.

-This project is built using Microsoft VisualStudio 2013.
+This project is built using Microsoft Visual Studio or monodevelop.

 Feel free to use, complain, submit pull requests, etc...